Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 Energy use is reduced through both design and behaviour:

-- Clear expectations for staff and guests to turn off lights when leaving rooms
+- 100% LED lighting across the property, supported by motion sensors and clear expectations for staff and guests to turn off lights when leaving rooms

 Regenerative Stewardship & Facility Development